raylablue/prompt-deck/README.md

 3. Run `npm install` in the cloned repo's root
 4. Run `npm start` to view the locally hosted site in the browser

+Please note that this project was created using firebase.
+Meaning that the project will not run properly without a config file setup.
+Because of the sensitive nature of that document it is not included in the github files.

 ### `Development server`
 Run `npm start` for a dev server.
 Page will automatically open in browser,